alexandre-touret/api-first-workshop/docs/workshop.md

 ## Explore the current API

+> aside positive
+> ℹ️ **What will you do and learn in this chapter?**
+>
+> - You will use the API
+> - Check how smooth the onboarding is from a customer/user point of view.
+> - Pinpoint the main drawbacks

 ### From a user perspective

 👀 Click then to ``SwaggerUI`` or go to the ``/q/swagger-ui/`` URI.